tuananhhedspibk/RoadToSeniorDev/DevOpsJourney/TerraformTest.md

 - Tạo blueprint cho data center.

 Cho phép `API-driven workflow` cho việc deploy resource trong public cloud, private infra, ...

+### Lợi điểm

+IaC makes changes idempotent, consistent, repeatable, and predictable.
+Without IaC, scaling up infrastructure to meet increased demand may require an operator to remotely connect to each machine and then manually provision and configure many servers by executing a series of commands/scripts.
+They might open multiple sessions and move between screens, which often results in skipped steps or slight variations between how work is completed, necessitating rollbacks.
+Perhaps a command was run incorrectly on one instance and reverted before being re-run correctly.